 What you'll do:Trainees receive high-quality, challenging assignments and the opportunity to work directly with senior lawyers across a range of practices and industry groups.
 The work will be varied, complex, and will involve working across a variety of jurisdictions.

 Perks: 25 days’ holiday p/a, life assurance, private medical and dental insurance, season ticket loan, pension, cycle to work scheme, employee assistance programme and the option to take qualification leave towards the end of the training contract.

 Sponsorship:Sponsorship of LPC and GDL at BPP University in London.
 A maintenance grant of £8,000 will be provided.

 Newly qualified: £105,000

 Apply to:Graduate recruitment team

-Summer:Apply online by midnight on 31 January 2019, with interviews taking place in February.
-Summer schemes are held in July each year.
+Summer vacation scheme: By midnight on 31 January 2019, with interviews taking place in February.